pomponchik/skelet/README.md

 Collect all the settings in one place

 Promo ideas:
-- Simple and elegant syntax
+- 🐍 Simple and elegant "pythonic" syntax
-- Thread safety and rudimentary transactionality
+- ⇆ Thread safety and rudimentary transactionality
-- No metaclasses
+- ⛓️‍💥 No metaclasses

 ## Table of contents